Discover The 20 Most Famous and Iconic Buildings You Have to See Before you Die and why by Best Design Events Blog!

 Designed by famous American architect Frank Lloyd Wright in 1934, Fallingwater is quite possibly the most famous private residence in the world.
 But why?
 Well, the unique design makes it look like the house stretches out over a 30ft waterfall, with no solid ground beneath it.

-This isn’t the case, obviously, but the innovative design captured everyone’s attention when it was finalised in 1939.
+This isn’t the case, obviously, but the innovative design captured everyone’s attention when it was finalized in 1939.
 It became famous instantly and is now a natural historic landmark.
 It’s so cool you can even get a Lego version of the architectural masterpiece!

 16. Pantheon, Italy